itsmehardawood/CardNest_Crypto_Validation/README.md

 CardNest sends the callback in two ways:

 - Same-origin parent: direct `window.parent.handleApiResponse(jsonString)` call.
-- Cross-origin iframe: `window.postMessage` payload with `{ source: 'cardnest-crypto-validation', type: 'handleApiResponse', data: jsonString }`.
+- Cross-origin iframe: `window.postMessage` payload with `{ source: 'cardnest-crypto-validation', type: 'handleApiResponse', status: true, encrypted_data: '...', data: jsonString }`.

 Implement both handlers on the parent page if you embed CardNest in an iframe.